-Are section 71 payments extinct?
+Are section 71 payments extinct in Wisconsin?

 It’s a new year, and with the new year, bring sweeping changes in the tax code as it affects maintenance payments.
 Under the 2017 Tax Cuts and Jobs Act, for any new cases after 1/1/19, one can no longer deduct maintenance (alimony) payments, nor are they taxable income to the recipient.
 In light of that, where does Section 71 payments fit it, and does it even exist anymore?